MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-preview/manage-subscriptions-azureps.md

 2. Set the default.

     ```azurepowershell-interactive
-    Select-AzureRmSubscription -Subscription "My Demos"
+    Select-AzSubscription -Subscription "My Demos"
     ```

-3. Verify the change by running the `Get-AzureRmContext` cmdlet.
+3. Verify the change by running the `Get-AzContext` cmdlet.

     ```azurepowershell-interactive
-    Get-AzureRmContext
+    Get-AzContext
     ```

     ```output